Cifram/UReact/README.md

 }
 ```

-Now `Start()` also creates the renderer, and the cube mesh that our draggables will use.
-We also added a `Material` variable to the `UReactDispatcher`, since our draggables also need a `Material` to render, and that has to come from somewhere.
+Now `Start()` also creates the cube mesh that our draggables will use.
+We also added a `Material` variable to the `UReactDispatcher`, since our draggables also need a `Material` to render, and that has to come from somewhere, and the `UReact.Renderer` is stored here as well.
 And the `Update()` function now calls `Render` on our renderer, passing in a new `NodeElem` from our `RootNode`.

 The final step is to setup the Unity scene.
 Make an empty scene, make sure the camera and light are positioned in a reasonable place, and then create an empty `GameObject` and put the `UReactDispatcher` on it, and set it's "Draggable Material" field to some material, probably just "Default-Material".
 Then hit play, and drag some cubes around!